-Names on Diplomas
+Names on Diplomas and Name Change

 The name that appears on a student's diploma will be consistent with the name that appears in the student's file upon admission and is corroborated by a passport or identity card.
+Any name change request must be authenticated by a passport or other appropriate documentation.